FAQGURU/FAQGURU/topics/en/c.md

 * https://www.toptal.com/c-sharp/interview-questions

 [[↑] Back to top](#C%23)
 ### Given an array of ints, write a C# method to total all the values that are even numbers.
-(Senior)

 ```csharp
 static long TotalAllEvenNumbers(int[] intArray) {